EdmundBenedict/lordcephei.github.io/pages/file_preprocessor.md

 6. **save**&nbsp; preserves variables after the preprocessor exits.
    The syntax is:
    <pre>
    % save                   &larr; preserves all variables defined to this point
    % save <i>name</i> [<i>name2</i> ...]  &larr; saves only variables named
    </pre>
    Only variables in the scalar symbols table are saved.

 7. **show ...**&nbsp; prints various things to standard output:
    <pre>
-   % show vars        prints out the state of the variables table
+   % show vars              &larr; prints out the state of the variables table
-   % show lines       echos each line generated to the screen until:
+   % show lines             &larr; echos each line generated to the screen until:
-   % show stop        is encountered
+   % show stop              &larr; is encountered
    </pre>
    _Note:_{: style="color: red"}&nbsp;
    because the vector variables can have arbitrary length, &nbsp;**show**&nbsp; prints only the size of the vector and the first and last entries.